Welcome to Puglia

 for your vacation.

-Torre Guaceto Oasis Hotel, thanks to its privileged position, offers guests the opportunity to reach places of historical and cultural interest of high value: Alberobello and the heritage of the Trulli, Ostuni the white city, the Torre Guaceto Nature Reserve, the Caves of Castellana, Lecce and its baroque.
+Torre Guaceto Greenblu Resort, thanks to its privileged position, offers guests the opportunity to reach places of historical and cultural interest of high value: Alberobello and the heritage of the Trulli, Ostuni the white city, the Torre Guaceto Nature Reserve, the Caves of Castellana, Lecce and its baroque.

 Arrived in the city visit of a typical original Trullo and by the master Trullo, for illustration and information on the construction of a Trullo, tasting of typical products in a suggestive panoramic point, free time for the white streets surrounded by Trulli.